 But with so many options and variables involved in choosing the best business energy supplier, many businesses opt to use an experienced intermediary to do the research and negotiations for them.

-uSwitchforbusiness energy comparison provides a free, quick and impartial service to find the best energy deals for businesses of all shapes and sizes.
+uSwitchforbusiness energy comparison provides a simple and efficient service to find the best energy deals for businesses of all shapes and sizes.

 How does uSwitch evaluate business energy suppliers?

-uSwitch business energy compares plans from many business energy suppliers. uSwitch is not a supplier itself, but acts as an independent advisor in association with its partners, giving businesses an impartial view of the business energy suppliers on offer.
+uSwitch business energy compares plans from many commercial gas and electricity suppliers. uSwitch is not a supplier itself, but acts as an energy broker in association with its partners, giving businesses a comprehensive view of the business energy suppliers on offer.